Harvard University Student Health Program (HUSHP)

 Massachusetts law requires that students enrolled in an institution of higher learning in Massachusetts participate in a qualifying student health insurance program or in a health plan of comparable coverage.
-All Harvard students are automatically enrolled in the Harvard University Student Health Program (HUSHP) and charges are applied to their term bill
+All Harvard students are automatically enrolled in the Harvard University Student Health Program (HUSHP) and charges are applied to their student bill

-Harvard University Student Health Program (HUSHP) is comprised of two parts:
+The Harvard University Student Health Program (HUSHP) is comprised of two parts:

 Student Health Fee

 The Student Health Fee is required of all students who are more than half time and studying in Massachusetts.
 This fee covers most services at Harvard University Health Services (HUHS), including internal medicine, medical/surgical specialty care, mental health/counseling services, physical therapy, radiology, and urgent care.